“He is the Maker of heaven and earth, the sea, and everything in them– he remains faithful forever.”Psalm 146:6

 When my sons were young, we watched Disney’s The Lion King together.
 Their tender hearts and mine were impacted by the death of Mufasa.
 The impact of the death of a parent on a child’s life was dramatically portrayed in the children’s movie.

 When I saw the movie for the first time, I shed a tear for the loss of Mufasa.
-But recently, I was in a Bible Study that showed a clip of the movie again – but directed our attention towards the loss of Simba.
-In losing his father, Simba loses himself.
+But recently, I was in a Bible Study that showed a clip of the movie again – that directed our attention towards the loss of Simba.
+In losing his father, Simba loses himself, through his grief and the loss of his father, his sense of security.

 You probably remember the story, Simba ran away from Pride Rock because he was running away from his own pain and loss of his father’s life to embrace “Hakuna Matata” – a life with no worries.
-Simba made the choice to “live small” – to hide his destiny of being the next king thinking it wouldn’t impact anyone.
+Simba made the choice to “live small” – to hide his destiny of being the next rightful king – thinking his birthright wasn’t important, even critical, to the success and longevity to all the others in the Lion Pride.
 Did it serve anyone well for Simba to walk around in shame?
-Or to walk around saying “Hakuna Matata”?
+Or to walk around saying “Hakuna Matata” and minimize that he was born as the heir to lead?

-Our choices to live less than God created us to live, to self-medicate, to live in fear or in anger – have consequences.
-We too, live in fear and shame, hiding our painful experiences or regrets.
-God permits circumstances in our lives, intended to deepen our trust in Him or communion with Him – but we must cooperate with Him and not run from pain!
+Our choices to live less than God created us to live, to self-medicate in various ways, to live in fear, anger or unforgiveness – have significant short-term and long-term consequences.
+We too can choose to live in fear and shame, hiding our painful experiences or regrets.
+God permits circumstances into our lives, intended to deepen our trust in Him or communion with Him – but we must cooperate with Him and not run from the pain!
 In hiding behind fear or shame or even comfort, we fail to attend to the realities of our lives and forget who and Whose we are.

 God has created us in His image – to become more than what we have become; to be image-bearers of our Father.
 When people look at you, do they see a reflection of your Heavenly Father?